 The RAA should be amended to require contracted parties to take reasonable steps to verify the accuracy of WHOIS information when a registration first occurs and when a registrant renews their domain name.
 ICANN can look to best practices from other industries, including the financial sector and e-Commerce industries, which have employed successful online data verification systems to ensure the accuracy of information and to prevent fraud and abused.
 After all, processes to gather accurate information are already undertaken by Registrars in the collection of credit card and other form as of payment.
 Valid WHOIS data should not be an exception and should be a prerequisite to complete the registration of a domain name.

-, in the meeting withine:
+This view was supported by J. Scott Evans, in the meeting with in the Commercial Stakeholder Group in Singapore:

+They [registrars] are getting paid and I don't understand why the information that they so accurately rely on to make sure they keep the domains active, they can't use the same technology to make sure that the information is accurate.
+I think they know how to get it but just don’t want to.
+Because in many instances, bad actors own a lot of domain names and they want to go to those areas where it's easier for them to perpetrate their bad acts because they can hide.

 With regard to serious breaches of WHOIS obligations, the Intercontinental Hotel Group stated